-The goal isn’t to convince them to NOT arrest you; the goal is to protect your freedom and your rights.
-This is accomplished by talking to your attorney first, following their advice, and cooperating with officers as much as possible—even if they’re cuffing you.
+The goal isn’t to convince them to not arrest you; the goal is to protect your freedom and your rights.
+This is accomplished by talking to your attorney first, following their advice, and cooperating with law enforcement as much as possible—even if they’re cuffing you.

 Remember, ignorance of the law is not an excuse that will hold up in court!
 Every U.S. LawShield® member can rest easy knowing they have direct access to the Attorney Response 365® emergency hotline and an attorney they can count on, day or night.
 Members also have access to archives and current educational material, enabling them to research defense-related issues and laws.
 If you’re not already prepared for what happens after a self-defense shooting, then check out the powerful protection of U.S. LawShield Legal Defense for Self Defense® coverage now.